Promoting sharing and reuse of IT solutions

 What are the next steps?

-In 2016, the action finished all activities funded by the ISA programme.
-Activities around the theme of sharing and reusing IT solutions continue under the ISA2 programme in 2017:
+Activities around the theme of sharing and reusing IT solutions will continue in 2017 by:

-- It has launched the Sharing and Reuse Awards, which is a contest for public administrations that co-develop and provide shared IT solutions.
+- Launching the Sharing and Reuse Awards, which is a contest for public administrations that co-develop and provide shared IT solutions.
 The award aims to facilitate future sharing and re-use by recognising best practices in Europe.
-The winners will be announced in March 2017.
+The winners have be announced in March 2017.

-- It is preparing a Sharing and Reuse Conference, planned to be held on 29 March 2017 in Lisbon, Portugal.
-The aim of the conference is to discuss and share good practices related to the sharing and re-use of IT solutions on a policy and practical level.
+- Organising the Sharing & Reuse Conference held on 29 March 2017 in Lisbon, Portugal.
+The aim of the conference was to discuss and share good practices related to the sharing and re-use of IT solutions on a policy and practical level.

-- Under this action, the Open Project Management Methodology (Open PM²) has been released.
+- Releasing the Open Project Management Methodology (Open PM²) under this action.
 Open PM² is a free version of the PM² developed by the European Commission in 2007.
 Its purpose is to enable project teams to manage their projects effectively, and to deliver solutions and benefits to their organisations and stakeholders.